-Returns true and triggers time events at time instants start + iinterval (i=0,1,), and is only true during the first event iteration at those times.
-At event iterations after the first one at each event and during continuous integration the operator always returns false.
-The starting time start and the sample interval interval must be parameter expressions and need to be a subtype of Real or Integer.
-The sample interval interval must be a positive number.
-Returns the "left limit" $y(t^{\text{pre}})$ of variable $y(t)$ at a time instant t.
+sample(start, interval) Returns true and triggers time events at time instants start + iinterval (i=0,1,).
+During continuous integration the operator returns always false.
+The starting time start and the sample interval interval need to be parameter expressions and need to be a subtype of Real or Integer.
+The sample interval interval must be a positive number. pre(y) Returns the "left limit" $y(t^{\text{pre}})$ of variable $y(t)$ at a time instant t .
 At an event instant, $y(t^{\text{pre}})$ is the value of y after the last event iteration at time instant t (see comment below).
-The pre() operator can be applied if the following three conditions are fulfilled simultaneously: (a) variable y is either a subtype of a simple type or is a record component, (b) y is a discrete-time expression (c) the operator is not applied in a function class.
+The $\text{pre}()$ operator can be applied if the following three conditions are fulfilled simultaneously: (a) variable y is either a subtype of a simple type or is a record component, (b) y is a discrete-time expression (c) the operator is not applied in a function class.
 [Note: This can be applied to continuous-time variables in when-clauses, see section 3.8.3 for the definition of discrete-time expression.]
-The first value of pre(y) is determined in the initialization phase.
-See also section 3.7.3.1.
-Is expanded into (b and not pre(b)) for Boolean variable b.
-The same restrictions as for the pre() operator apply (e.g. not to be used in function classes).
-Is expanded into (v<>pre(v)).
-The same restrictions as for the pre() operator apply.
-In the body of a when clause, reinitializes x with expr at an event instant. x is a scalar or array Real variable that is implicitly defined to have StateSelect.always [so must be selected as a state, and it is an error, if this is not possible]. expr needs to be type-compatible with x.
+The first value of $\text{pre}(y)$ is determined in the initialization phase.
+See also section 3.7.3.1. edge(b) Is expanded into (b and not pre(b)) for Boolean variable b.
+The same restrictions as for the pre() operator apply (e.g. not to be used in function classes). change(v) Is expanded into (v<>pre(v)).
+The same restrictions as for the pre() operator apply. reinit(x, expr) In the body of a when clause, reinitializes x with expr at an event instant. x is a Real variable (or an array of Real variables) that is implicitly defined to have StateSelect.always [so must be selected as a state, and it is an error, if this is not possible]. expr needs to be type-compatible with x.
 The reinit operator can only be applied once for the same variable - either as an individual variable or as part of an array of variables.
 It can only be applied in the body of a when clause in an equation section.
-See also sec-
+See also section 8.3.6.